hipay/hipay-docs/hipay-enterprise-sdk-ios/08-Testing-the-demo-app.md

 ### Adding the test credentials

-To try the demo application with your HiPay Enterprise API test credentials, open the `parameters.plist` file and set these API username and password:
+To try the demo application with our HiPay Enterprise API test credentials, open the `parameters.plist` file and set these API username and password:

 `94666899.stage-secure-gateway.hipay-tpp.com`
 `Test_6j6SVHimlA5o0NIBdBQH6SVm`